Sick Leave and Allowances

 - Reviewing the policy and procedures at regular intervals to ensure their objectives are being achieved.

-In all cases of sickness absence all NICVA employees will be required to respect confidentiality (refer to Confidentiality).
+In all cases of sickness absence NICVA employees will be required to respect confidentiality (refer to Section 9 of the NICVA Staff Handbook - Confidentiality).
 An employee's personal circumstances (illness, disability, etc) should not be discussed with any other employee who does not have an explicit responsibility for dealing with the issue.

 - Maintain reasonable contact with the employee especially during periods of long-term sickness.
 The form of this contact will be sensitive and non-intrusive in approach and the frequency of the contact will depend on mutual agreement and the nature of the illness.